 \section{Introduction}

-One of the main features shared by most finite dimensional completely integrable Hamiltonian systems is the existence of a bi-Hamiltonian structure, i.e., a pair of compatible Poisson brackets defined on the underlying phase space, such that the Hamiltonian vector field associated to the dynamical system is Hamiltonian with respect to both Poisson brackets.
+One of the main features shared by most finite dimensional completely integrable Hamiltonian systems is the existence of a bi-Hamiltonian structure, i.e. the dynamical system admits two Hamiltonian formulations with respect to a pair of compatible Poisson brackets defined on the underlying phase space.

 Two of the most renowned and well documented examples of finite dimensional completely integrable Hamiltonian systems are the Toda lattice and the relativistic Toda lattice.
-The former was discovered by Toda \cite{To} as an special case of the famous Fermi-Pasta-Ulam lattice.
+The former was discovered in \cite{To} as a special case of the famous Fermi--Pasta--Ulam lattice.
 The latter was introduced in \cite{Ruis}.
 The bi-Hamiltonian nature of the Toda and the relativistic Toda lattice is one of the most classical results.
 For instance, Suris \cite{Su} has presented both lattices as restrictions of the same Hamiltonian system to different symplectic leaves.

-Moser, in his celebrated paper \cite{Mo}, made a fundamental contribution in the study of solving the non-periodic case of the Toda lattice.
-He defined a map, from the space of finite Jacobi matrices to the space of proper rational functions of fixed degree, to linearize the Toda lattice.
+Moser, in his celebrated paper \cite{Mo}, made a fundamental contribution to the study of solutions of the non-periodic Toda lattice.
+To linearize the Toda lattice, he defined a map from the space of finite Jacobi matrices to the space of proper rational functions of fixed degree.
 The map, nowadays called the {\it Moser map}, associates to each Jacobi matrix its respective {\it Weyl function}, which is a matrix entry of the resolvent of the Jacobi matrix.
-The inverse problem, i.e., the reconstruction of the Jacobi matrix from its Weyl function was a fundamental key on Moser's work to solve the non-periodic Toda lattice.
+The inverse problem, i.e. the reconstruction of the Jacobi matrix from its Weyl function, was a fundamental key on Moser's work to solve the non-periodic Toda lattice.

-In the study of magnetic monopoles a natural Poisson structure, called the {\it Atiyah-Hitchin bracket}, on the space of rational functions of fixed degree was discovered, \cite{A-H}.
-Later, Faybusovich and Gekhtman \cite{FG2} noticed that the Atiyah-Hitchin structure belongs to a finite family of compatible Poisson brackets on the space of proper rational functions of fixed degree.

-The Toda and the relativistic Toda lattice were described, \cite{FG1}, as particular lattices of a class of integrable lattices derived from the full Kostant-Toda flows on Hessenberg matrices, called {\it elementary Toda lattices}.
+The Toda and the relativistic Toda lattice were described in \cite{FG1} as particular lattices of a class of integrable lattices derived from the full Kostant--Toda flows on Hessenberg matrices, called {\it elementary Toda lattices}.
 Each of these systems can be linearized using the Moser map.
-The Moser map along with the Faybusovich-Gekhtman family allowed to establish the multi-Hamiltonian structure of the elementary Toda lattices, \cite{FG2}.
 The inverse problem for elementary Toda lattices was solved in \cite{FG3}.